vlfeat/matconvnet/doc/index.md

-# MatConvNet: CNNs for MATLAB
+bet# MatConvNet: CNNs for MATLAB

 **MatConvNet** is a MATLAB toolbox implementing *Convolutional Neural Networks* (CNNs) for computer vision applications.
 It is simple,